abpio/abp-commercial-docs/en/startup-templates/application/solution-structure.md

 If you choose `Angular` as the UI framework (using the `-u angular` option), the solution is being separated into three folders:

-* `angular` folder contains the Angular UI solution, the client-side$$ code.
+* `angular` folder contains the Angular UI application, the client-side$$ code.
 * `aspnet-core` folder contains the ASP.NET Core solution, the server-side code.
-* `react-native` folder contains the React Native UI solution, the client-side code for mobile.
+* `react-native` folder contains the React Native UI application, the client-side code for mobile.

 The server-side is similar to the solution described above. `*.HttpApi.Host` project serves the API, so the `Angular` application consumes it.

-Angular solution folder structure looks like below:
+Angular application folder structure looks like below:

 ![angular-folder-structure](../../images/angular-folder-structure.png)